gargvishesh/druid/docs/talaria/index.md

 - The [Query details API](#get-query-details) may return `500 Server Error` or `404 Not Found` when the controller task is in process of starting up or shutting down.
 (15001)

-- In certain cases where the number of partitions is large, queries can fail with a stack trace that includes `org.apache.datasketches.SketchesArgumentException: K must be >= 2 and <= 32768 and a power of 2`.
-  This can happen even if the number of partitions is not in excess of the [TooManyPartitions limit](#limits).
-This is most common on INSERT queries that ingest a large number of time chunks.
-If you encounter this issue, consider using a coarser granularity in `PARTITIONED BY`.
-(14764)

 **Issues with SELECT queries.**